Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Proof of the main results

+Clearly, for $f=b$ we get the increment of the difference between the process and its Euler approximaiton:

-In the sequel we bound $L_p(\Omega)$ norms of the error terms.
-First, in \cref{sec:apriori} we prove certain a priori bounds for $\varphi,\varphi^n$, then in \cref{sec:E12} we bound $\cE^{n,1}$ and $\cE^{n,2}$ with the shifted stochastic sewing lemma provided above, in \cref{sec:E3} we bound $\cE^{n,3}$.
-These bounds are combined for the main proof in \cref{sec:mainproof}. \begin{remark} This decomposition differs from the one in e.g. \cite{ButDarGEr}: therein, $\cE^{n,2}+\cE^{n,3}$ can be treated as one term, and by Girsanov's theorem, the perturbation $\varphi^n$ can in fact be transformed away.
+\begin{remark} This decomposition differs from the one in e.g. \cite{ButDarGEr}: therein, $\cE^{b,n,2}+\cE^{b,n,3}$ can be treated as one term, and by Girsanov's theorem, the perturbation $\varphi^n$ can in fact be transformed away.
 Such trick is not available in the L\'evy case due to the lack of an appropriate Girsanov's theorem. \end{remark}

+Our goal is to bound the $L_p(\Omega)$ norm of the left-hand side of \eqref{errordec2}.
+However, doing this directly for the term $\cE^{b,n,3}_{s,t}$ would lead to a rate that deteriorates for large $p$, see \cref{r:restr} below.
+Therefore, we bound a conditional $L^2$-``norms'' instead and eventually after buckling apply John-Nirenberg inequality.
+First, in \cref{sec:apriori} we prove certain a priori bounds for $\varphi,\varphi^n$.
+Then in \cref{sec:E12} we produce general bounds for conditional ``norms'' of integrals of irregular functions along the perturbed L\'evy process, which are then applied to bound $\cE_{s,t}^{f,n,i}$ in \cref{sec:E3}.
+Finally, these bounds are combined for the proofs of the main theorems in \cref{sec:mainproof}.